1HRE1/LuxuryElements/README.md

-# Company: LuxuryElements
+# Client Project | Company: LuxuryElements
-## Client Project:
-    - GOAL: Build LuxuryElements.com, a fully functional website to showcase artist's work and promote brand.
+## LuxuryElements.com will be a fully functional website to showcase couture artist.(\n)Per interview with artist-client, the below outlines preferences and desires:
+    - GOALS:
+        - Showcase artist's pieces & collections
+        - Promote artist couture brand
+        - No prices; only artwork
+    - END USER:
-    - END USER: Artist would like for end user to be able to view pieces and collections, via images and videos.
-However, this website is only to showcase the artist and her wearable couture art pieces; all items are available exclusively on one e-commerce website for direct sale, so will need to link product pages of e-commerce website, to artist showcase website.
+        - Artist would like for end user to be able to view couture pieces via images & videos.
+        - Consumer should be easily directed to e-commerce site where pieces are exclusively available for direct purchase.
+### MVP's & Extra Feature Requests:
+    - Minimum Viables:
+        -